 EIA PROCESS TASK TIMEFRAMES Submit NEMA Application and Draft Scoping Report (DSR) and Plan of Study for EIA to D:E&NC and distribute to registered I&APs for comment August 2020 Submit Final Scoping Report (FSR) and Plan of Study to D:E&NC for a decision October 2020 Receive approval for the FSR and the Plan of Study for EIA.
 November 2020 Undertake specialist studies.
 Heritage Impact Assessment received; and Freshwater Report received.
 Awaiting the submission of the Biodiversity Impact Assessment and Geotechnical Report.
 August 2020 - November 2020 Compile the Draft Environmental Impact Report (EIR) for public comment based on specialist information.
 November 2020 Submit Draft EIR for public comment.
-November 2020 - December 2020 Receive responses to the Draft EIR.
+December 2020 Receive responses to the Draft EIR.
 December 2020 Preparation of a FINAL EIR and submission to D:E&NC.
-January 2021 where the competent authority will be consulted during the process.
+January 2021 - February 2021